benlubas/.dotfiles/nvim/README.md

   <summary>Firenvim</summary>

 I have configuration for [firenvim](https://github.com/glacambre/firenvim), which makes it easier to edit markdown for web fields.
-These slightly altered settings are used for editing prs and issues with `gh`
+These slightly altered settings are also used for editing prs and issues with `gh`

 </details>